Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Our Proposed Methodology

 For the ultra-high resolution geospatial images that often contain a large number of objects with large size variations, the contexts of different scales may be attributed to the segmentation of the objects with various granularity.
 Therefore, properly combining different contextual information can be complementary for extracting semantics and removing artifacts.

-Specifically, we assume that there are $T$ corresponding context regions that may affect the local segmentation.
-Formally, given the patch $I_k$, we have several corresponding context regions, $U^t_k$ ($t = [1, \cdots, T]$) and pass them into each stream of our local segmentation model to obtain locality-ware features $\overline{\textbf{X}}_k^t$ ($\overline{\textbf{X}}_k^t = \mathcal{F}_{lcc}(I_k, U^t_k)$).
-To effectively exploit and combine the locality-aware features that stem from various contexts, as shown in Fig.~\ref{fig:framework}, we integrate a multi-context fusion scheme into our local segmentation model.
-Here, we propose a novel network module $\mathcal{F}_{est}$ that estimates the weight maps $\{\textbf{H}^t\}$ corresponded to the features $\{\overline{\textbf{X}}^t_k\}$, respectively.

-Specifically, the locality-aware features are first concatenated and passed through a \textit{squeeze-and-split} structure, which compresses and entangles the multi-scale features before predicting the normalized weights for the features from different sources, i.e., $\{\textbf{H}^t\} = \mathcal{F}_{est}(\{\overline{\textbf{X}}^t_k\})$.
-In particular, the squeeze-and-split structure squeezes the concated features via a convolutional layer with the kernel size $1 \times 1$, which blends the locality-aware features.
-Then, the squeezed features are reconstructed to the original dimension via another $1 \times 1$ convolutional layer and passed through a softmax to obtain $T$ normalized weight maps $\{\textbf{H}^t\}$ ($\textbf{H}^t \in \mathbb{R}^{h_x \times w_x}$, $t= [1,\cdots,T]$) which balance the contributions of each term.
-Hence, we have the fused features $ \overline{\overline{\textbf{X}}}_k$ as below:
+In particular, given the local patch $I$, we pass the local patch $I$, the medium context $M$, and the large context $L$ into the network streams of our local segmentation model (see Fig.~\ref{fig:framework}).
+Through feature extraction and LCF modules, we can obtain locality-ware features $\overline{\textbf{X}}_{I\vert I}$, $\overline{\textbf{X}}_{I\vert M}$, and $\overline{\textbf{X}}_{I\vert L}$.
+To effectively exploit and combine the locality-aware features that stem from various contexts, as shown in left part of Fig.~\ref{fig:framework}, we integrate a multi-context fusion (MCF) block into our local segmentation model.
+Specifically, all the locality-aware features are first concatenated and passed through a \textit{squeeze-and-split} structure, which compresses and entangles the multi-scale features before predicting the normalized weights for the locality-aware features.
+The squeeze-and-split structure squeezes the concated features via a convolutional layer with the kernel size $1 \times 1$, which blends the locality-aware features.
+Then, the squeezed features are reconstructed to the original dimension via another $1 \times 1$ convolutional layer and passed through a softmax to obtain three normalized weight maps $\{\textbf{H}_U\}$ ($\textbf{H}_U \in \mathbb{R}^{c \times h_x \times w_x}$, $U \in \{I,M,L\}$) which balance the contributions of each term.
+Hence, the entire procedure is:

+where $\mathcal{F}_{est}$ refers to the network module for predicting the weights of locality-aware features.
+Formally, complementing the locality-aware features from varied contexts can be expressed below:

-where $\odot$ refers to the element-wise multiplication and $\textbf{1}$ represents the matrix where all elements are 1.
-Note that, the elements of $T$ weight maps along each channel are summed to be 1.
+where $\odot$ refers to the element-wise multiplication and $\textbf{1}$ represents the matrix where all elements are normalized to be 1.

-Last, the fused features will be joined with the features of the local patch via a skip connection to form a residual structure, and then used to compute the segmentation mask of the patch via several upsampling layers in the decoder.
 In this way, our feature fusion scheme is able to take advantage of the complementary information from different contexts.
-Last, we apply the focal loss \cite{Lin_2017_ICCV} as the objective function, in which $\gamma$ is set as $3$.